ngnquanq/credit-risk-ml-system/README.md

     - Migrate everything into k8s for scalability.
     - Optimize Kafka components.
 With the current setup, kafka is running with single-threaded consumer.
     - Optimize the retry logic in the serving pod.
+7. Get more data via OCR or text extraction, remember that we do allow user to send some pdf files like their payslips, driver license etc?
+We can extract more information given that, i.e their address, their income (the one that shows on the payslips), their insurance contract etc.